Find Schools

 Types of HAC Mechanic or Installer Jobs

-• HVAC Maintenance Technician (Heating, Ventilation and Air Conditioning Maintenance Technician)
+• HVAC Technician (Heating, Ventilation, and Air Conditioning Technician)

-Job Opportunities for Heating and Air Conditioning Mechanics and Installers
+Are There Job Opportunities for Heating and Air Conditioning Mechanics and Installers?

-There were about 332,900 jobs for Heating and Air Conditioning Mechanic or Installer in 2016 (in the United States).
+In 2016, there was an estimated number of 332,900 jobs in the United States for Heating and Air Conditioning Mechanic or Installer.
 New jobs are being produced at a rate of 14.7% which is above the national average.
 The Bureau of Labor Statistics predicts 48,800 new jobs for Heating and Air Conditioning Mechanic or Installer by 2026.
-Due to new job openings and attrition, there will be an average of 38,700 job openings in this field each year.
+There will be an estimated 38,700 positions for HAC Mechanic or Installer per year.

 undefined